When my friend Melanie told me about her plans to go to Botswana, my eyes lit up, my heart started pounding, and my hands got a wee bit sweaty.

 Money: Before you leave South Africa or fly in from your home country, make sure you phone your bank and authorise your bank card for international travel.
 There are ATMs available in Gaborone, Maun, Francistown and other small towns along the way.
 Most restaurants, tour companies and hotels will let you pay by card, but you’ll still need some cash on you for smaller purchases.

-Malaria: If you’re planning a Botswana itinerary during the wet season, it’s a good idea to speak to your local travel clinic about getting malaria pills.
+Malaria: If you’re planning a holiday in Botswana during the wet season, it’s a good idea to speak to your local travel clinic about getting malaria pills.
 For safari trips in the dry season, the risk is much lower.
 But you’ll still need to cover up in the evenings and use mosquito repellent.

 Plugs: I’m happy to report that all of the hotels (and Gabarone Airport) we stayed at in Botswana had South African plugs!
 If you’re visiting from Europe or America, the country also uses plug types D and G.